“Sue is one of the most capable and experienced naturalists in the United States."

 When not in the field conducting research, leading training programs or photographing wildlife, Sue can often be found presenting her findings and award-winning images to a wide range of audiences, including the general public, conservation leaders and students of all ages.
 Over the years, the University of Vermont graduate has served as mentor to numerous young people and inspired many to pursue careers in natural resources.

 Awards and Publications

 Among Sue’s many awards is the Environmental Leader Award from Unity College.
 She has also won the Franklin Fairbanks Award for lifelong work enriching the awareness and understanding of the natural world among New England residents.
 In addition, the Adirondack Council has honored Sue and Keeping Track for decades of conservation work in the Lake Champlain basin bioregion.

-Sue and Keeping Track have been featured on National Public Radio’s “Morning Edition” and in the following magazines: Adirondack Life, Amicus Journal, Animals, Audubon, Forest, Nature Conservancy, Orion Afield, Ranger Rick, Science and Children, Smithsonian, Sonorensis, Vermont, Vermont Life, Vermont Maturity, Vero Beach, and Wild Earth.
-Keeping Track is featured in Hope’s Horizon: Three Visions for Healing the American Land, by Chip Ward.
+Sue and Keeping Track have been featured on National Public Radio’s “Morning Edition” and in Adirondack Life, Amicus Journal, Animals, Audubon, The Forest Magazine, Nature Conservancy, Orion Afield, Ranger Rick, Science and Children, Smithsonian, Sonorensis, Vermont Magazine, Vermont Life, Vermont Maturity, Vero Beach, and Wild Earth.

-Sue lives in Jericho, Vermont, at the edge of a rich and diverse forest she has helped conserve and which serves as a living laboratory for her own wildlife research and the training of Keeping Track monitoring teams.
+Sue lives in Jericho, Vermont, at the edge of a rich and diverse forest she has helped conserve.
+It serves as a living laboratory for her own wildlife research and the training of Keeping Track monitoring teams